 - LinkedIn is rife with scams and fake job listings.

-- Because of its popularity, each job listing receives a large number of applications, increasing the competition for each role.
+- Because of its popularity, each job listing attracts a large number of applications, intensifying competition for each role.

 - LinkedIn's additional features, such as AI insights, require a monthly subscription of $29.99.